How to roll a die?

 The name comes from the Latin word “datum”, meaning “something given or played”.
 This became the old French word “de”, which led to the Middle English word “die”.
 To dice something means to cut it into cubes, making it a similar shape to the 6-sided die we are all familiar with.
 To roll a die did first appear later.

 Dice with other numbers of sides are available, but the 6-sided die is the one we know best.
 Most often when playing games, each side of the die represents a different value.
 However, in some games, the sides on the dice may have other meanings.
-For example, in the game Ludo, there is a globe and a star instead of a value.
+For example, in the game Ludo, there is a globe and a star instead of a value, when you roll dice.
 Other games have different colors on different faces, and so on.
 And we are pleased to be one of the most used online dice roller.

 Dice throws allow an element of chance and randomness to enter a game.
 As a die have equal sized faces, the number they show after landing should be completely random.
 If a die is weighted to heavily on one side, then one number is more prone to come up than any other, when one roll a die.
 It has been known for people to cheat by using this method, which has led to the phrase “weighting the die” to mean setting something up to be in your favor.
 This is of cause not possible with our dice roller.

 In some games, the number you score allows you to move a playing piece a certain number of spaces across a board.
 In games such as Yahtzee, multiple dice are rolled, and the scoring system is similar to Poker – you must attempt to get matching numbers, a run of numbers from low to high, and so on.

 The game is based on probability, as the more difficult it is to theoretically obtain any particular set of results, the more point you score, when you roll a die.
 If you had two dice and tried to roll dice the same number on both, once one has landed there is a 1 in 6 chance of getting a matching number.
 If you use three dice, that become 1 in 36.
 Yahtzee uses five dice!